 And more than just a city, Chicago was my comfort zone.
 My home, where I grew up, my family, friends old and new.
 I never thought I’d be able to live somewhere without the culture, expansive restaurant scene, and lakefront, but as time went on, I got more and more antsy thinking that I was settling.
 Staying just because it was comfortable.
 Eventually, the negatives outweighed the positives.

-It took me 6 years of wondering “what if” to get up the courage to risk it all on somewhere new.
+It took me six years of wondering “what if” to get up the courage to risk it all on somewhere new.
 I’d lived in Colorado, but never the city.
-I knew a few people there, but they’d mostly settled down since college.
+I knew a few people there, but they’d mostly settled down since college and many were still in Boulder.
 While Denver seemed shiny and promising, I was essentially walking away from my dream job (at the pay scale of a big city, no less) and my safety net.
 Here are just a few of the reasons I finally left.

 It Got Really, Really Unsafe